torresszy/chiventure/README.md

 chiventure is a text adventure game engine.
 In other words, chiventure is not an individual game but, rather, a platform that allows game authors to develop text adventure games using WDL (World Description Language) files.

+This repository is a fork from the https://github.com/uchicago-cs/chiventure project.
+I was mainly responsible for the development of NPC battle features, and my contributions can be found specifically on issues #836, #879, and #893.
+The codes from me can be found on src/npc, include/npc, and tests/npc, as well as Wiki page "RPG NPC: Independent Feature: NPC Movement Design Document"

 ## Building chiventure

 chiventure uses CMake.
 To build, run